Anisimov-AA/Battleship-Game-MVC-multi-UI/README.md

 - **Dependency Injection Pattern** and **loose coupling**
 - Best Practices: **SOLID principles**, **clean code**, and **professional testing strategies**

+This implementation showcases the power of MVC architecture:

+- **Same Model, Multiple Views**: One game logic supports both console and GUI interfaces
+- **Loose Coupling**: Views and controllers can be swapped without affecting the model
+- **Testability**: Model logic tested independently of UI concerns
+- **Extensibility**: Easy to add new UI frameworks (web, mobile) using the same model
+- **Maintainability**: Changes to UI don't affect game logic and vice versa

 <div align="center">
   <table>
     <tr>